 When I reached this point in the novel, I threw it aside in disgust.
 It was one of the stupidest things I had ever read, especially in a well-known novel by an otherwise good author.
 I had no interest in reading a novel about a man who is that ridiculous.
 I would say the same about Leora, since any self-respecting woman would do what Madeleine did, which is to get up and leave, but I suppose she was so desperate to get married that she was willing to swallow the insult.
 It was the better part of a year before I could bring myself to finish the novel.
 But the damage had already been done and was irreparable.
 On account of that scene with the two women, I despise the novel to this day.

-Years later, the movie turned up on television, and I remember wondering to myself how the movie was going to handle this business with the two women.
-I was pleased to see that the Madeleine character was not in the movie, thereby eliminating the scene that caused me to despise the novel.
-As for the rest of the story, Martin is interested in medical research.
+Years later, the movie turned up on television, and I remember wondering to myself how it was going to handle this business with the two women.
+I was pleased to see that the Madeleine character was not in the movie, thereby eliminating the scene that caused me to dislike the novel.
+As for the rest of the story, Martin (Ronald Colman) is interested in medical research.
 In testing a new medicine, the standard procedure is to have a control group that gets a placebo to compare with the group that gets the experimental medicine.
 That way the researchers can tell whether the medicine makes a difference, and whether there are side effects.
 This is especially emphasized in the novel, where the students are portrayed as being obsessed with controls.